AckeeCZ/ios-cookbook/BestPractices.md

 ### Streams/Signals

-As mentioned in [Ingredients]() we love ReactiveCocoa and we encourage to use `Signal`s everywhere!
+As mentioned in [Ingredients]() we love [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and we encourage to use `Signal`s everywhere!
 There are lot of ready-made reactive wrappers for most of Cocoa API (some of them in our repos).
 Or you can write your own.

 ### Block
 - Asynchronous (e.g. networking operations)
 - User inputs with multiple options (e.g. `UIAlertView`'s YES and NO)
 - Data source driven inputs (e.g. a table items with action blocks that were defined in the data source)
-- Returns many values (for example looking for a field in a collection and returning the field and the indexPath)
+- Returns many values (for example looking for a field in a collection and returning the field and the `IndexPath`)
 - If there’s no tracked state or if state it’s defined in the same method

 ### Delegate